paazmaya/chatanyara.js/README.md

-[JSCritic](http://jscritic.com/ "Quickly check how well 3rd party script behaves") is a tool that can be used to check how well a 3rd party script behaves in the terms of overwriting native objects and other practises that are considered harmful.
+[JSCritic](http://jscritic.com/ "Quickly check how well 3rd party script behaves") is a tool that can be used to check how well a 3rd party script behaves in the terms of overwriting native objects and other practices that are considered harmful.

 Below are the result for `Chatanyara.js`, version 0.1.2.